Thetis-class patrol vessel: Design

-The ships each have double-skinned ice-reinforced hulls so that the ships can break through 80 cm of solid ice.
+The ships each have double-skinned ice-reinforced hulls so that the ships can break through 80 cm of solid ice (DNV GL Ice-IA).
 Thetis has undergone a conversion, first to participate in the CANUMAS-project, and later to become the fleet's flagship, a role that ended in September 2007.
 Thetis is fitted with Terma C-Flex Combat Management System.
 The Danish Navy has retrofitted the vessels with 12.7 mm heavy machine guns, Stinger launchers and decoy launching systems.
-The ships can carry and use multiple StanFlex mission modules.
+The ships can carry and use three StanFlex mission modules, with one the bow (usually fitted with an OTO Melara 76 mm gun) and two amidships.
 In the meantime, the armament and sensors have been significantly reduced for cost reasons.
 All that remains of the armament is the 76 mm gun and a 12.7 mm machine gun.

 In the most common role (ocean patrol), the standard base crew is 47 people and 16 conscripts, but in either command ship role or more warfare heavy roles, the base crew is expanded to 60 people plus 4 aircrew for the Westland Lynx Mk.90B and one or two doctors.
 Accommodation is available for 101 personnel in all.

 The ships are assigned to the Navy's 1st Squadron, primarily tasked with the protection of waters around Greenland and the Faroe Islands.